CanDemirbuken/DriverHub/Client/DriverHub.Client/README.md

 - Damaged
 - Retired

-Status management uses an inline workflow rather than requiring navigation to the full Car Edit form.

-This separates operational changes from general vehicle information editing.
+Status changes are treated as operational actions rather than general vehicle editing.

-The update flow is:
+The flow is:

 ```text
 Select Status